ArchipelagoMW/Archipelago/docs/setup_en.md

 The recommended way to host a game is to use our hosting service.
 The process is relatively simple:

 1. Collect config files from your players.
-2. Create a zip file containing your players' config files.
-3. Upload that zip file to the Generate page above.
+2. Upload the config files to the Generate page above.
     - Generate page: [WebHost Seed Generation Page](/generate)
-4. Wait a moment while the seed is generated.
+3. Wait a moment while the seed is generated.
-5. When the seed is generated, you will be redirected to a "Seed Info" page.
+4. When the seed is generated, you will be redirected to a "Seed Info" page.
-6. Click "Create New Room".
+5. Click "Create New Room".
 This will take you to the server page.
 Provide the link to this page to your players, so they may download their patch files from there.
-7. Note that a link to a MultiWorld Tracker is at the top of the room page.
+6. Note that a link to a MultiWorld Tracker is at the top of the room page.
 The tracker shows the progress of all players in the game.
 Any observers may also be given the link to this page.
-8. Once all players have joined, you may begin playing.
+7. Once all players have joined, you may begin playing.